African Fat-Tailed Gecko Care Page

 Substrate is the material that you use to cover the floor of the enclosure.
 Loose, naturalistic substrate is the best kind of substrate for housing African fat-tailed geckos.
 Substrate should be 3-6″ deep to facilitate natural burrowing behavior.

-The best way to recreate an AFT's natural habitat of packed sandy loam is with a DIY mix of roughly 70% untreated topsoil + 20% play sand + 10% coconut fiber.
+The best way to recreate an AFT's natural habitat of packed sandy loam is with a DIY mix of roughly 70% untreated topsoil + 30% play sand.
 Topsoil must not contain any fertilizers, manure, or perlite/vermiculite - read the ingredients!
 Mix well, soak until muddy, then pack it firmly at the bottom of the enclosure.
 Make sure it is 100% dry before introducing the gecko to the setup.

 You can also use a pre-packaged substrate, though this is more costly than DIY.
 Depending on the brand, you may still need to add some topsoil (if too dusty) or sand (if too dense/moist) to reach desired consistency.
 Here are some recommended commercial substrates appropriate for African fat-tailed geckos:

 Another option is a bioactive setup.
 Bioactive enclosure setups are designed to mimic a reptile’s natural environment and stimulate natural behaviors.
-All above substrates can easily support bioactivity with the addition of a “cleanup crew” of isopods and springtails that clean up uneaten food, fallen leaves, and fecal remains, making bioactive substrates incredibly low maintenance.
+All above substrates can easily support bioactivity with the addition of leaf litter and a “cleanup crew” of isopods and springtails that clean up uneaten food and fecal remains, making bioactive substrates incredibly low maintenance.

 Many sources recommend against using any kind of loose substrate, out of fear of causing intestinal blockage via accidental ingestion.
 But that is a myth!